Lawliet-zzl/Lawliet-zzl.github.io/_pages/cv.md

 ======
 * B.S. in School of Data and Computer Science, Sun Yat-Sen University, 2016
 * M.S. in School of Data and Computer Science, Sun Yat-Sen University, 2018
-* Ph.D in School of Compute Science, University of Technology Sydney, 2022
+* Ph.D. in School of Compute Science, University of Technology Sydney, 2022

 Work experience
 ======